Relicensing the South Fork Tolt Hydroelectric Project

 The City's goal for the relicensing process is to obtain a new FERC license that enables City Light to continue to deliver affordable, reliable, and environmentally responsible energy services to our customers in a manner that maintains the City's long-term water supply.
 While the Project supplies less than 1% of City Light's power requirements, it is an important source of renewable energy for its customers.
 It powers the Tolt Water Treatment Facility and helps balance out the power provided by other renewable sources in the region, thus filling in gaps and increasing resiliency within the local power grid.

-FERC issued the City its initial license for the Project in the 1980s.
+FERC issued the City its original license for the Project in the 1980s.
 This 40-year license will expire in July 2029.
-The City will formally initiate the relicensing process with the filing of its Notice of Intent (NOI) to relicense the Project and Pre-Application Document (PAD) no later than July 19, 2024.
-Following submittal of the NOI and PAD, the City will work with licensing participants and interested parties to develop and implement relicensing studies, which will inform the City’s application for a new license to be filed no later than July 19, 2027.
+The City formally initiated the relicensing process with the filing of its Notice of Intent (NOI) to relicense the Project, as well as a Pre-Application Document (PAD), on April 8, 2024.
+The City will continue to work with Tribes, federal and state resource agencies, Licensing Participants, and other interested parties to develop and implement a study plan, which will inform the City’s application for a new license to be filed with FERC no later than July 19, 2027.

 Location